Nuitka/Nuitka/README.rst

    is found, which is the recommended way of installing it, as Nuitka will also upgrade it for you.

--  Visual Studio 2022 or higher on Windows [#]_, older versions will work, but only supported for commercial users.
-Configure to use the English language pack for best results (Nuitka filters away garbage outputs, but only for English language).
+-  Visual Studio 2022 or higher on Windows [#]_.
+English language pack for best results (Nuitka filters away garbage outputs, but only for English language).
 It will be used by default if installed.

 -  On all other platforms, the ``gcc`` compiler of at least version 5.1, and below that the ``g++`` compiler of at least version 4.4 as an